David-Badiane/VbrArt/README.md

 2. Wait until Supercollider has compiled;
 3. Run Python script **main.py**, let it run indefinitely;
 4. Run Processing code or open the standalone application;
-5. Check if OSC messages are correctly functioning from Supercollider post window;
+5. Check if OSC messages are correctly functioning from Supercollider post window.

 If step 5 is valid, then everything is correctly set for VBrart.
+If not check the IP port and IP addresses.
 Enjoy your play!